 Although you can still have page roles, there will also be administrators of your entire Global Structure.
 This is done using the Root Page — a page which allows you to manage settings for all of your Global Pages.
 Your Root Page is invisible and cannot be visited, but allows you to:

 - set Global Roles - this includes adding Root Admins (using their user ID — at this time you can’t add a Partner ID)

 - view Global Insights (for metrics across all of your pages)

 Root Admins can manage your Global Roles, as well as manage or add new pages to your Global Structure.

 6. Will My Likes and Insights Data Change?

 When you migrate your pages to a Global Structure, your actual page likes and insights will seem to have moved around.
 This is normal, and the intended result.
 Some pages will get more likes, and others will have less — because the previous relationship between likes and pages becomes completely disconnected (they are related to the total sum of all pages).
 All analytics are now determined by your targeting strategy — but the good news is that you will now have total analytics available as Global Insights.

 It will take some time for this to settle down, so be wary of any comparisons you make that transition through the date of transition.

 1. Contacting Facebook

-Facebook are a little notorious to contact.
+Facebook is a little notorious to contact.
 I’ve found the best way to do this is by going to Facebook Business Support (web page) and selecting chat, or Facebook Ads Support (Facebook page) and selecting message.
 You may need to quote your Business Manager Ad Account ID and the ID of your Facebook pages, so make sure you have these ready.